alexhernandezgarcia/alexhernandezgarcia.github.io/resources/tutorial-git-pages.md

   - /tutorial-git.html
   - /tutorial-git
 ---
-# Intro to `git`
+# Intro to Git

-This is meant to be a quick introduction to `git`, GitHub, and particularly its use for creating and contributing to GitHub Pages.
+This is meant to be a quick introduction to Git, GitHub, and particularly its use for creating and contributing to GitHub Pages.
 The Internet is full of amazing resources to learn this stuff, and I do not expect to do a better job here.
 This is just for me to be used when I teach it to others.
 Examples of resources online are the [official _try_ page on Github](https://try.github.io/) and the page [Git for collaborative documentation](https://cassgvp.github.io/github-for-collaborative-documentation/) by [Cassandra Gould van Praag](https://www.win.ox.ac.uk/people/cassandra-gould-van-praag), with whom I once did one tutorial.
 I will take a lot of inspiration from her here.

-## What is `git`?
+## What is Git?

-`git` is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VSC)---another example of VSC is Subversion or SVN, which allows to efficiently manage the changes to software, websites, documents, etc. For example, by using a version control, it is possible to go back to older versions of the code or document, work on new features without touching the _official_ version and, crucially, collaborate with distributed teams.
+Git is a [version control system](https://en.wikipedia.org/wiki/Version_control) (VSC)---another example of VSC is Subversion or SVN, which allows to efficiently manage the changes to software, websites, documents, etc. For example, by using a version control, it is possible to go back to older versions of the code or document, work on new features without touching the _official_ version and, crucially, collaborate with distributed teams.

-GitHub (Github, Inc.) is the company---now a subsidiary of Microsoft, sadly---that manages and provides the internet service around `git`.
+GitHub (Github, Inc.) is the company---now a subsidiary of Microsoft, sadly---that manages and provides the internet service around Git.
 GitHub Pages is a [_static web hosting service_](https://en.wikipedia.org/wiki/Static_web_page) offered and hosted by GitHub.

-## Why learning and using `git`?
+## Why learning and using Git?

-This would make a long list, so let's name just a few reason:
+This would make a long list, so let's name just a few reasons:

 * To enable version control in our projects
 * To collaborate with fellows